 The Role of the Teacher in Froebel's Model

 First and foremost, the teacher was an observer.
 Before intervening in a child's learning, the teacher needed to understand what the child was doing, what they were trying to achieve, and what they already understood.
-This detailed observation was not optional or incidental; it was central to good practice.
+This detailed observation was not optional or incidental; it was central to good practise.
 Teachers kept records of children's progress, noting their interests, strengths, and areas where they seemed to need support.
-This practice of observation-based planning remains central to EYFS practice today, where practitioners use observation to plan provision and track children's development against the Early Learning Goals.
+This practise of observation-based planning remains central to EYFS practise today, where practitioners use observation to plan provision and track children's development against the Early Learning Goals.

 Secondly, the teacher was a facilitator who created conditions for learning.
 This meant carefully selecting materials, arranging spaces, and posing questions that would engage children's curiosity and extend their thinking.
 The teacher was not passive.
 Rather, the teacher made deliberate choices about the learning environment.
 But the teacher also knew when to step back, when to remain quiet, when to let children struggle productively with a problem.
 This balance between structure and freedom, guidance and autonomy, remains a hallmark of good early years teaching.